 And what ranks they are.

-1696 athletes locked in a perpetual post-Fordian economy of performance pay, working to weekly contract and subject to perpetual job losses for poor performance within a regime of physical demand that perpetually threatens the very fabric of their bodies.
+1696 athletes locked in a perpetual post-Fordian economy of performance pay, working to weekly contract and subject to job losses for poor performance within a regime of physical demand that eventually threatens the very fabric of their bodies.